guardian/mobile-purchases/mpapi-next-gen/docs/mobile-purchases-export-subscription-table-v2.md

 ```

 It uses the exportTableToPointInTime function which is an operation in AWS DynamoDB that exports your table data to an Amazon S3 bucket.

+This lambda and mobile-purchases-export-user-subscription-table-v2 use the same handler.
+The difference is triggered by environment variable `ClassName`